TrevorStubbs/201-lab2/README.md

 1. Create a top 10 in an `<ol>` -
 1. Take all the code out of the functions -
-1. Add a 6th question:
+1. Add a 6th question: -
-    - Guess a number
+    - Guess a number -
-    - Respond with too high or too low
+    - TODO Respond with too high or too low
-    - limit the guesses to 4 tries
+    - limit the guesses to 4 tries -
-    - If not correct tell the user the answer
+    - If not correct tell the user the answer -
 1. Add a 7th question:
     - A question with multiple correct answers
     - Give the user 6 attempts to a correct answer